Quiscale/Quiscale/README.md

 Yep that's me, Quiscale.

-I'm only here to develop things and sometimes share it to people interesting in it.
+I'm only here to develop things, but if someone is interested in my work, he's welcome.

 ## Some interest ?